Teams and organizations of the Marvel Cinematic Universe: Ten Rings

 The Ten Rings is a clandestine criminal organization founded one thousand years ago by the immortal warlord Xu Wenwu and named after his mystical ten rings.
 The group's name is an homage to the Mandarin's ten cosmic rings in Marvel Comics.
 In 1996, Wenwu disbanded the organization after marrying and starting a family, but reactivated the Ten Rings following the death of his wife, Ying Li.

 In 2010, the Ten Rings is hired by Obadiah Stane to kidnap Tony Stark in Afghanistan, with the cell led by a man named Raza.

 The Ten Rings also help arrange for Ivan Vanko to travel to Monaco to enact his revenge on Stark.

 Years later, Aldrich Killian of AIM hires actor Trevor Slattery to pose as Wenwu; unfamiliar with Wenwu's history, Killian invents "the Mandarin" persona for Slattery and has him unwittingly broadcast propaganda messages claiming credit on behalf of the Ten Rings for explosions caused by AIM's failed Extremis experiments.
 However, following his arrest, Slattery is confronted by Jackson Norriss in prison, who reveals that he is a member of the group and that "the Mandarin" is real.

-A member of the organization was also one of Darren Cross' potential buyers of his Yellowjacket suit.
+In 2015, a member of the organization was one of Darren Cross' potential buyers of his Yellowjacket suit.

-Sometime after 2023, Wenwu begins hearing his deceased wife's voice, telling him she is trapped in her former home, Ta Lo.
+In 2024, Wenwu begins hearing his deceased wife's voice, telling him she is trapped in her former home, Ta Lo.
 Wenwu dispatches his Ten Rings warriors to capture his estranged children Shang-Chi and Xialing for their pendants that can lead him to Ta Lo.
 Wenwu and the Ten Rings arrive in Ta Lo and attack the village to free Li.
 Unbeknownst to Wenwu, Li's voice was that of the sealed Dweller-in-Darkness, who manipulates him into releasing it and its minions.
 The Ten Rings form a truce with the villagers to fight the new threat.
 After Wenwu's death, Xialing becomes the new leader of the Ten Rings and starts restructuring it by incorporating more female recruits into the previously all-male organization.

 The organization Ten Rings was an original creation of the Marvel Cinematic Universe.
 The organization resembles Si-Fan from Sax Rhomer's books.
 In the animated series Iron Man: Armored Adventures, Gene Khan, the Mandarin leads the Tong; tong is a name of a type of criminal organization of Chinese immigrants in the United States.

-It appeared in the films Iron Man, Iron Man 2, Iron Man 3, Ant-Man, and Shang-Chi and the Legend of the Ten Rings; as well as the One-Shot All Hail the King.
+It appeared in the films Iron Man, Iron Man 2, Iron Man 3, Ant-Man, and Shang-Chi and the Legend of the Ten Rings; as well as the One-Shot All Hail the King and the Disney+ series What If...? and Marvel Zombies.

 The Ten Rings was later integrated into mainstream Marvel Universe.